"Nobody, but nobody, is going to stop breathing on me."

 You've likely heard doctors or parents talking about a baby's Apgar Score, but did you know that this lifesaving measure is named for its creator, Dr. Virginia Apgar, the pioneering anesthesiologist whose work has helped save countless newborns?
 The Apgar Score, which is now used in many countries around the world, helps doctors quickly assess the health of newborns to determine if they need medical intervention.
 Apgar also authored a groundbreaking book called Is My Baby All Right? which provided parents with a reassuring and informative guide to birth defects, which had previously been a taboo topic and a source of shame to many families.
 Apgar's unflagging determination to provide the best possible care for both women and their babies is perhaps best summed up by her famous quote: "Nobody, but nobody, is going to stop breathing on me."

-Born in Westfield, New Jersey in 1909, Apgar developed an interest in medicine by high school, where she performed poorly in her mandatory home economics classes but thrived in science and math.
+Born in Westfield, New Jersey on June 7, 1909, Apgar developed an interest in medicine by high school, where she performed poorly in her mandatory home economics classes but thrived in science and math.
 She completed an undergraduate degree at Mount Holyoke College in zoology with minors in physiology and chemistry — while also playing on multiple sports teams, reporting for the college newspaper, acting in local plays, and playing violin in the orchestra!
 It's no wonder that one of her teachers once remarked, "...frankly, how does she do it?"

 Apgar went on attend Columbia University College of Physicians and Surgeons (CUCPS) as one of nine women in a class of ninety students.
 She received her medical degree in 1933 and began a residency in surgery.
 Allen Whipple, the chairman of surgery at CUCPS, encouraged Apgar to switch to anesthesiology.
 Anesthetic had previously been given by nurses, but as surgeries became more complicated, anesthesiology was starting to become a doctor's specialty.
 However, the field was still new and poorly researched, and Whipple believed that Apgar had the enthusiasm, intelligence, and energy to take on the challenge.
 After receiving her anesthesiologist's certification in 1937, she returned to CUCPS to become the director of the newly formed division of anesthesia and, in 1949, she became the first female full professor in CUCPS' history.